ahmedkayal/machine_learning/README.md

 # Machine learning portfolio
-Series of machine learning projects
+This directory contains a series of machine learning focused projects that I've worked on.

+* Kaggle Titanic Submission

 Developed by Ahmed Kayal